luxtorpeda-dev/luxtorpeda/README.md

 ## Installation (debug build, from source)

 0. Download the latest version of Rust: https://www.rust-lang.org/ and verify that openssl is installed on your system.
+As well, ensure that Godot is downloaded.
+Currently, 3.5.1 is in use.

 Debian, Ubuntu and variants